PhishPhillet/phishphillet/docs/_posts/2025-08-08-phisher-cant-paypal.md

 [lazy phisher]({% post_url 2023-11-17-humanitarian-phish %}) we talked about
 a while ago, but pretty bad regardless.
 I was wrong.
 This phisher looked at my accomplishment, said
-"hold my beer!", and showed a new low bar could indeed be reached, that the race to the bottom is far from over.
+"hold my beer!", and showed a new low bar could indeed be set, that the race to the bottom is far from over.

 Did he get there by accident, concidence, just lack of skills, or did he woke